JC Travels: Dunham Massey + Hartshead Pike, Manchester UK

 The first time I visited, we went into the house itself, wandering through the grand rooms and hearing more about Manchesters history.
 Going into the house also gives you access to the gardens, which are beautifully fashioned and full of sculptures.
 It really gives you a feel of how grand the houses would have been back when they were built – I mean they are still huge now, imagine it back then!

 This time, as we were heading for lunch at 1.30, we just went for a walk around the deer park.
 This is free and you can get gorgeous views of the outside of the house, the pond and the local water mill.
 The park is huge and has a few wandering paths through the woodland, giving you some lovely views.
 You can easily walk around here for a couple of hours, and will hopefully get a view of some deer!
+I have always been interested in deer and there are a few deer feeders in the park so you can head to these to get a closer look at these majestic animals in action.
+You can Learn more about feeding deer and the types of foods that they like to eat on the Feed That Game website.
 They are also building a new visitors centre, and I have to say National Trust gift shops are always my fave, there is always some gorgeous UK art and bits and pieces – I have to be very strict with myself when I visit!

 If you do visit the area of Dunham Massey, there are a lot of other properties also worth seeing – including Tatton Park and Quarry Bank Mill.